Erskine Amo Whyte: Radio and TV career

 He hosts a youth empowerment show called YleaderBoardSeries and has interviewed countless Ghanaian personalities including Hon.
 Kennedy Agyapong, Albert Ocran, Azumah Nelson and Shatta Wale.

 Apart from radio and TV hosting, Erskine has also acted and was featured in Selfie, a Kobi Rana movie which also features Adjetey Annan, Mzbel, Kafui Danku and more.

 On March 25, 2018, Rev Erskine launched his #RevPlugNPlay social media campaign to support upcoming artiste & music producers into getting the right connections as well as airplay on radio & TV.
-In 2020 amidst the covid 19 Pandemic, Rev Erskine was unveiled as the Host of Ghana's biggest Music reality show MTN Hitmaker.
+In 2020 amidst the COVID-19 pandemic, Rev Erskine was unveiled as the Host of Ghana's biggest Music reality show MTN Hitmaker.

 Achievements

 In 2015, he was appointed as an MTN Pulse brand ambassador together with 7 other influential young people in Ghana and went on to star in a music video for MTN Pulse theme song "Just Be" and Television commercial for MTN Pulse daily mash up bundle.

 Rev was awarded the overall best and most influential Male Student Radio Presenter at the 2016 UMB Ghana Tertiary Awards ceremony.
-3G Media in the USA in 2019 honored Rev Erskine at the 3G media awards for His excellence in Ghana's media terrain.
+3G Media in the US in 2019 honored Rev Erskine at the 3G media awards for His excellence in Ghana's media terrain.